-During the 2018 harvest period, a total of three infringement notices and 20 warning notices were issued (Table 7).
-No licences were cancelled for breaches of legislation during the 2018 harvest period.
+During the 2019 harvest period, a total of three infringement notices and 118 warning notices were issued (Table 7).
+No licences were cancelled for breaches of legislation during the 2019 harvest period.

-DES officers did not seize any items for breaches of the Act during the 2018 harvest period.
+Department officers did not seize any items for breaches of the Act during the 2018 harvest period.

-Table 7-Detail of offences during 2018
+Table 7-Detail of offences during 2019

-Dealer PIN Warning Buy or accept macropods tagged in contravention of Act.
-0 1 Keep/use lawfully taken protected wildlife without lawful authority.
-2 0 Harvester Fail to properly attach a tag immediately after macropod is dressed.
-0 2 Fail to comply with condition of authority.
-0 10 Fail to give return for each period/by prescribed time.
-0 2 Failure to have record complete, accurate, legible and in ink.
-1 0 Failure to keep record at prescribed place.
-0 2 Failure to record relevant particular within prescribed time.
-0 1 Failure to show authority or identification without reasonable excuse.
-0 2 Total 3 20
+Dealer PIN Warning Fail to give return for each period/by prescribed time.
+CWL 1 Keep/use lawfully taken protected wildlife without lawful authority.
+1 Harvester Fail to comply with condition of authority.
+8 Fail to comply with weight requirement in harvest period notice for macropod taken for meat only or meat and skin.
+1 Fail to give return of operations for each month of the harvest period/by prescribed time.
+CWHL 100 Fail to properly attach a tag immediately after macropod is dressed.
+3 Failure to keep record at prescribed place.
+2 Failure to record relevant particular within prescribed time.
+1 Failure to show authority or identification without reasonable excuse.
+1 Keep, use, sell or give away a prohibited macropod.
+3 Total 3 118